 More than fifty years later, the above-described pest house was sold by the town to a private owner, and the story of the house and cemetery was gradually obscured by time and legend.

 In 1912, an area resident with a passion for history purchased the quarter-acre parcel and the use of a legal right-of-way to the property, which allows the MHS to access the site at will throughout the year.
 The area was enclosed by a stone fence, and a bronze tablet was affixed to a native boulder to commemorate the history of the site.
 The parcel was deeded to the Madison Historical Society in 1949, and a dedication service was held within the burying ground in June 1960.
 Approximately twenty-five descendants of Captain Ichabod Scranton were present.

 Madison’s Heritage: Historical Sketches of Madison, Connecticut.
 Edited by Philip S. Platt.
 Madison, CT: Madison Historical Society, 1964

 Madison: Three Hundred Years by the Sea: Farmers and Fisherman; Sailors and Summer Folk.
 Edited by Stephen P. Elliott.
 Madison, CT: Madison Bicentennial Committee, 1976

-Due to the cemetery's location and fragility, guided tours are required.
+Due to the tract's location and fragility, guided tours are required.